scala/scala3/docs/_docs/reference/experimental/typeclasses.md

     xs.foldLeft(A.unit)(_ `combine` _)
 ```

-The use of a name like `A` above in two variants, both as a type name and as a term name is of course familiar to Scala programmers.
-We use the same convention for classes and companion objects.
+In Scala we are already familiar with using one name for two related things where one version names a type and the other an associated value.
+For instance, we use that convention for classes and companion objects.
 In retrospect, the idea of generalizing this to also cover type parameters is obvious.
 It is surprising that it was not brought up before.

 **Proposed Rules**

  1. The generated evidence parameter for a context bound `A : C as a` has name `a`
  2. The generated evidence for a context bound `A : C` without an `as` binding has name `A` (seen as a term name).
 So, `A : C` is equivalent to `A : C as A`.
  3. If there are multiple context bounds for a type parameter, as in `A : {C_1, ..., C_n}`, the generated evidence parameter for every context bound `C_i` has a fresh synthesized name, unless the context bound carries an `as` clause, in which case rule (1) applies.

+TODO: Present context bound proxy concept.

 The default naming convention reduces the need for named context bounds.
 But named context bounds are still essential, for at least two reasons: